govuk-one-login/mobile-ios-logging/Sources/HTTPLogging/README.md

 `HTTPLogger` is usable for logging HTTP events through a HTTP network client.

 `HTTPLogRequest` is usable as a model for posting `LoggableEvent`s in JSON format.

+`AuthorizedHTTPLogger` is similar to `HTTPLogger` but it makes authorized requests.